xopto/pyxopto/docs/source/mcml/examples/tracing.rst

 Computational device
 --------------------

-The function :py:func:`~xopto.clinfo.gpu` accepts a unique string representation of the desired computational device, which can be found via listing all of the available OpenCL devices (see :ref:`opencl-devices-label`).
+The function :py:func:`~xopto.cl.clinfo.gpu` accepts a unique string representation of the desired computational device, which can be found via listing all of the available OpenCL devices (see :ref:`opencl-devices-label`).

 .. code-block:: python